Terms And Conditions

 5.3 Cost Control and Approval

-Artist with Live Band: €500.00
+• Artist with Live Band:€500.00

-5.4 Cost Reimbursement For external performances, the actual accommodation costs corresponding to the standards and approval according to § 5.3 are reimbursed by the Client.
+For external performances, the actual accommodation costs corresponding to the standards and approval according to § 5.3 are reimbursed by the Client.

 6. Catering

-The Client provides the Artist with free catering (meals and beverages) during the entire duration of the performance on the event day.
+The Client provides the Artist with free catering (meals and drinks) during the entire duration of the performance on the event day.
 The minimum standards for this are regulated in the following paragraph.
+For performances lasting longer than 4 hours, an additional small snack or another warm meal must be provided.
+Alcoholic beverages are not part of the catering unless agreed separately.

 7. Performance Extension